 - 1. The Authority Act is valid. - 2.
-Said proceedings have been validly and legally taken.

-- 3. The Bonds have been duly authorized and issued to provide funds to (i) refinance principal and interest due under certain lines of credit provided by Government Development Bank for Puerto Rico and (ii) pay the costs of issuance of the Bonds. - 4.
+Said proceedings have been validly and legally taken. - 3.
+The Bonds have been duly authorized and issued to provide funds to pay all or a portion of the cost of certain Improvements (as defined in the Trust Agreement) included in the Authority's capital improvement program. - 4.
 The Trust Agreement provides for the issuance of additional bonds, from time to time, under the conditions, limitations and restrictions therein set forth. - 5.
 The Bonds are valid and binding special obligations of the Authority, payable solely from the Puerto Rico Electric Power Authority Power Revenue Bonds Interest and Sinking Fund established under the Trust Agreement, to the credit of which Fund the Authority has covenanted to deposit a sufficient amount of the revenues of the System, over and above the expenses of repair, maintenance and operation, to pay the principal of and the interest on all bonds issued under the provisions of the Trust Agreement as the same become due and payable and to create a reserve for such purpose, which Fund is pledged to and charged with the payment of the principal of and the interest on all bonds issued under the provisions of the Trust Agreement. - 6.
 The Trust Agreement provides for the fixing and collecting by the Authority of rates and charges for the use of the services and facilities of the System sufficient for the payment of the expenses of the Authority incurred in the repair, maintenance and operation of the System and for the payment of the principal of and the interest on all bonds issued under the provisions of the Trust Agreement as the same become due and payable, including reserves for such purposes. - 7.
 The bonds issued under the provisions of the Trust Agreement, including the Bonds, do not constitute a debt of the Commonwealth of Puerto Rico or of any of its municipalities or other political subdivisions, and neither the Commonwealth of Puerto Rico nor any such municipality or other political subdivision is liable thereon, and such bonds, including the Bonds, are payable only out of the revenues of the System, to the extent provided in the Trust Agreement. - 8.
 Interest on the Bonds is not excluded from gross income for Federal income tax purposes under Section 103 of the Internal Revenue Code and so will be fully subject to Federal income taxation; this opinion is not intended or provided by Bond Counsel to be used and cannot be used by an owner of the Bonds for the purpose of avoiding penalties that may be imposed on the owner of such Bonds.
 The opinion set forth in this paragraph is provided to support the promotion or marketing of the Bonds.
 Each owner of the Bonds should seek advice based on its particular circumstances from an independent tax advisor.